sylhare/Type-on-Strap/_posts/2020-04-24-data-augmentation.md

 [Dao et al. 2019](http://proceedings.mlr.press/v97/dao19b/dao19b.pdf) developed a theoretical framework by modeling data augmentation as a Markov Chain, in which augmentation is performed via a random sequence of transformations, akin to how data augmentation is performed in practice.
 We show that the effect of applying the Markov Chain on the training dataset (combined with a k-nearest neighbor classifier) is akin to using a kernel classifier, where the kernel is a function of the base transformations.

 Built on the connection between kernel theory and data augmentation, Dao et al. 2019 show that a kernel classifier on augmented data approximately decomposes into two components: (i) an averaged version of the transformed features, and (ii) a data-dependent variance regularization term.
 This suggests a more nuanced explanation of data augmentation—namely, that it improves generalization both by inducing invariance and by reducing model complexity.
-Dao et al. 2019 validate the quality of our approximation empirically, and draw connections to other generalization-improving techniques, including recent work on invariant learning and robust optimization ([Namkoong & Duchi, 2017](https://papers.nips.cc/paper/6890-variance-based-regularization-with-convex-objectives.pdf)).
+Dao et al. 2019 validate the quality of our approximation empirically, and draw connections to other generalization-improving techniques, including recent work on invariant learning ([van der Wilk et al. 2018](https://papers.nips.cc/paper/8199-learning-invariances-using-the-marginal-likelihood)) and robust optimization ([Namkoong & Duchi, 2017](https://papers.nips.cc/paper/6890-variance-based-regularization-with-convex-objectives.pdf)).

 **Data Augmentation Under A Simplified Linear Setting**